 Funds may be used to purchase software for use by students or to significantly improve the student experience.
 Ongoing costs of the software (annual maintenance or renewal fees) must be paid for from other sources.

 Funds may be used for hardware and network-related expenditures that include support of general purpose or special purpose classrooms and computer laboratories used by students for general productivity and/or more discipline-specific activities.
 Proposals to fund classroom hardware should be prepared in consultation with the Center for Teaching, Learning and Technology (CTLT).

 Proposals must be complete.
 Incomplete proposals will be disqualified and returned to the applicant without review.

-Expenditures for the proposed project must be incurred prior to 30 June 2015.
+Expenditures for the proposed project must be incurred prior to the end of the fiscal year (June 30th).
 No additional project/budget extensions will be granted.

 Applicants must propose projects that are not currently fully or partially funded by the College and/or external funding programs.